rust-lang/rfcs/text/0000-explicit-tail-calls.md

 }
 ```

+## Relaxing the Requirement of Strictly Matching Function Signatures for Static Calls

+It should be possible to automatically pad the arguments of static tail calls, similar to the [helpers section](#helpers) above.
+See this [comment](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1500620309) for details.
+Note that this approach does not relax requirements for dynamic calls.

+## Relaxing the Requirement of Strictly Matching Function Signatures using

+In the future a calling convention could be added to allow `become` to be used with functions that have a mismatched function signatures.
+This approach is close to the alternative of [adding a marker to the function declaration](#attribute-on-function-declaration).
+Same as the alternative, a requirement needs to be added that backends provide a calling convention that support tail calling.

 ## Functional Programming

 This might be wishful thinking but if TCE is supported there could be further language extensions to make Rust
 more attractive for functional programming paradigms.
 Though it is unclear to me how far this should be taken or what
 changes exactly would be a benefit.